hanja-graph/hanja-graph/design/features.md

 In a classroom focused on speaking skills, yes, and this is what most people tend to focus on for good reasons.
 Being able to speak a language has the most practical benefit.
-But speaking is only something you can do with people, and opportunities are naturally going be limited in an adult's life, when at least 8 hours is devoted to one's day job.
+But speaking is only something you can do with people, and opportunities are naturally going be limited in an adult's life, when at least 8 hours is devoted to your day job.

 Flash cards are a great way to expose yourself to vocabulary, and *reading* is the perfect companion for a busy adult to actually exercise vocabulary so it can be retained.